 “We’re currently piloting a healthcare benefit designed to help Amazon employees get fast access to healthcare without an appointment, at the convenience of their schedules, at their preferred location (home, office, or virtual),” Amazon said in a statement.
 “Amazon Care eliminates travel and wait time, connecting employees and their family members to a physician or nurse practitioner through live chat or video, with the option for in-person follow up services from a registered nurse ranging from immunizations to instant strep throat detection.”

 The new service, apparently, is just a start with the company looking to expand it in the coming weeks and months.
 To that end, Amazon is currently hiring for a handful of positions related to Amazon Care — including security engineers, UX designers and HR leaders.
+Online psychometric tests are a key part of the recruitment process.
+Future employees should pass the Amazon assessment test.
 Job listings described Amazon Care as a “consumer healthcare product” that aims to make “high-quality healthcare easy to access.”